casey/flotilla/README.md

 The intention is that these random, disparate pieces can be assembled into something cool.
 (And maybe once I'm done writing nano services I'll actually get to that something!)
 The advantage of writing them independently is that they become much easier to reason about and be audited for resource usage, correctness, and security.

 There is also some shared code that I factored out after it appeared in a few services.
-It's not really a library, as such, and breaking changes may be introduced without warning.
+It's not really a library, as such, and is almost certainly not fit for direct consumption.

 Cast of Characters